Recent work and a reflection on three years of business | 2025

 Editorial dreaming

 The challenge with editorial work, though, is that it's driven by the news cycle—sometimes there's national interest in our region, and sometimes there’s not.
-I quickly learned that editorial assignments aren’t always regular.
-Even though I loved doing editorial work, I was quickly seeing the consistency of my commercial work create tangible benefits in my business and my life.
+I quickly learned that editorial assignments lack consistency.
+Even though I loved doing editorial work, I was quickly seeing my commercial work pick up and create tangible benefits in my business and life.

 Commercial clients brought a steadiness to my schedule that editorial work couldn’t match—and in this line of work, the commercial work on schedule was a gift when editorial clients weren’t calling.